msabramo/kallithea/docs/setup.rst

     The LDAP record attribute which represents the user's email address.

-If all data are entered correctly, and python-ldap_ is properly installed users should be granted access to Kallithea with ldap accounts.
+If all data are entered correctly, and python-ldap_ is properly installed users should be granted access to Kallithea with LDAP accounts.
 At this time user information is copied from LDAP into the Kallithea user database.
 This means that updates of an LDAP user object may not be reflected as a user update in Kallithea.